Rise to Success: Career Highlights of Andrew Tate

 2009: Championship Wins

-In 2009, Andrew Tate won his first championship at the British ISKA Full Contact Cruiserweight Championship in Derby, won the International Kickboxing Federation British belt and received the top rank in his division across Europe.
+In 2009, Andrew Tate won his first championship at the British ISKA Full Contact Cruiserweight Championship in Derby, won the International Kickboxing Federation British belt, and received the top rank in his division across Europe.

-2011: First ISKA World Title
+2011: ISKA World Title Win

-2012: Championship Losses
+2012: Championship Challenges and Losses

 2013: Second ISKA World Title